Enhancing LLM Training via Spectral Clipping: Acknowledgments

 \section{Acknowledgments}

+This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project number 553954458.
 The authors thank Anton Rodomanov and Nikita Doikov for helpful discussions regarding the paper.
-This work was supported by the Helmholtz Association's Initiative and Networking Fund on the HAICORE@FZJ partition.
+This work was also supported by the Helmholtz Association's Initiative and Networking Fund on the HAICORE@FZJ partition.